National Register Listings in Plymouth County, Massachusetts

 Plymouth County Timeline

-This timeline provides a condensed summary of the historical journey of Plymouth County, Massachusetts.
+This timeline provides a concise overview of the key events in the history of Plymouth County, Massachusetts.

 - 1620: Pilgrims from England establish Plymouth Colony, making it the first permanent European settlement in New England.